Pacific salmon migrations through warmer water

 Columbia River sockeye has adapted to rising water temperatures by migrating earlier in summer.
 As shown in the chart, these fish shifted their migration period 11 days earlier from the 1950s (dotted line) to the 2010s (solid line) (Crozier et al. 2011).

-We believe this volitional change in behavior was caused in part by changes in flow management, but also by temperature increases over this period.
+We believe this change in behavior was caused in part by plastic responses to flow management, but also by natural selection due to temperature increases over this period.
 Because later migrants became more likely to encounter lethal temperatures, earlier migrants were more common in subsequent generations.

 For populations to evolve like this, they need to be relatively large and heterogeneous.
 This is one reason why preserving large, diverse, wild populations is vital for natural adaptation to climate change.